cgkineo/adapt-kineo-footer/README.md

 * `space-between` (Adds space between the rendered elements.)

 ### \_verticalAlignment (string):
 Defines the vertical alignment for the footer content.
-Values available utilise the CSS property [`align-items`](https://developer.mozilla.org/en-US/docs/Web/CSS/align-items) and by default are:
+Values available utilise the CSS property [`align-items`](https://developer.mozilla.org/en-US/docs/Web/CSS/align-items).
+The default value is `start`.
+It contains the following settings:
 * `start` (Aligns the content to the top of the container.)
 * `center` (Aligns the content to the center of the container vertically.)
 * `end` (Aligns the content to the bottom of the container.)